glenrobson/glenrobson.github.io/_posts/2018-01-12-iiif-from-scrtach.md

 categories: iiif
 ---

 I've been trying to learn Welsh for a number of years but unfortunately I'm not a natural linguist.
-So when one of our neighbours gave our Children an old Welsh book to read I set about translating it.
+So when one of our neighbours gave our Children an old Welsh book to read I set about using it as a challenge and translating it.
 Being prone to technical procrastination rather than getting on with the translation I've had a look at how I can turn this book into a IIIF resource.
 I hope this will be useful for people looking to make their images available as IIIF but don't have the time or resources to invest in a comprehensive IIIF stack.

 ## Stage 1 - Digitisation